turmoni/micropython-lib/micropython/lora/README.md

 Default: RFO_HF or RFO_LF (low power)

-SX127x modems have multiple antenna pins for different power levels and frequency ranges.
+SX127x modems and STM32WL55 microcontrollers have multiple antenna pins for different power levels and frequency ranges.
 The board/module that the LoRa modem chip is on may have particular antenna connections, or even an RF switch that needs to be set via a GPIO to connect an antenna pin to a particular output (see `ant_sw`, below).

 The driver must configure the modem to use the correct pin for a particular hardware antenna connection before transmitting.
 When receiving, the modem